 Carol R. Kuntz

-Carol R. Kuntz served in the United States national security community for more than thirty years.
-Her work particularly focused on identifying changes in the strategic environment and implementing new policies and programs given those changes.
+Dr. Kuntz served in the United States Department of Defense (DOD) for more than 30 years.
+Her work particularly focused on identifying changes in the strategic and technological environment and crafting new policies and programs given those changes.